15 Aug Frequently Asked Questions About ILC

 What is Unique about Invasive Lobular Breast Cancer?

 ILC cells frequently experience a loss of the protein E-cadherin.
 This loss reduces the ability of ILC cells to bond together to form a lump and instead the ILC cells grow in a single-file pattern.
 (Cirello et al, Cell 2015).

 What are the Physical Symptoms of ILC?

 Monthly breast self-exam is recommended self-care for all women, but is not always a reliable way for women to detect their own cancers.
 Routine self-exams can provide patients an awareness of the feel and shape of their breasts so that to more readily recognize changes and report them.

 On self-exam ILC may cause a visual puckering or pulling of the skin or the nipple, unexplained skin hardening, a visual dimpling or dent in the breast, one breast that appears larger or a different shape than the other, or hard areas in the breast that are not easy to move.
 ILC can, but does not necessarily form a lump.
-Breast pain can be a symptom.
+Typically breast cancer is not painful, but sometimes breast pain can be a symptom.
 ILC often may not be detectable on self-exams at all, particularly when tumors are small.